XueMaXue/Poisson-s-ratio/README.md

-This repository contains the data supporting our paper “A Polar-displacement mechanism for negative Poisson's ratio in ferroelectric perovskites” (DOI: https://doi.org/10.1103/hh37-m1lt).
+This repository contains the data supporting our paper “Polar-displacement mechanism for negative Poisson's ratio in ferroelectric perovskites” (DOI: https://doi.org/10.1103/hh37-m1lt).
 These data were used to generate the figures presented in the main text and the supplemental material.

 # PR_PTO (Fig. 1 & Fig. S1 & Fig. S3 & Fig. S7 & Fig. S9):